opencog/learn/scm/gram-class/README.md

 bonds `d` it can form.
 Because any given atom can form bonds in several different ways, there are several different `d` that can be associated with `w`.
-The act of classification is like saying that chlorine, flourine and bromine are all very similar in the bonds that they form.
+The act of classification is like saying that chlorine, fluorine and bromine are all very similar in the bonds that they form.
 The act of connector merging is like saying that the halides all bond similarly to the alkalis.